fufuok/utils/xsync/DOC.md

 func (m *Map) Load(key string) (value interface{}, ok bool)
 ```

-Load returns the value stored in the map for a key\, or nil if no value is present\.
-The ok result indicates whether value was found in the map\.
+Load returns the value stored in the map for a key, or nil if no value is present.
+The ok result indicates whether value was found in the map.

 ### func \(\*Map\) LoadAndDelete